josh-tt/alpine-js-breadcrumbs/README.md

 For example, if ajax-ing in content and not updating the url, but you want to extract some links and names (breadcrumbs) from the string, this does it.
 You then have to use that data in your template as you see fit.

 You can also turn query strings into breadcrumb like object with name/url.
 Why?
-Not sure, but I added it in case.
+Not sure, but I added it thinking of displaying 'tags' for search queries

 #Usage
 Add the file to your js following the standard procedures for Alpine data